 What do anxiety, stress, and burnout have in common?

-Anxiety, stress, and burnout can affect your mind and body.
-Common symptoms are worry, racing thoughts, exhaustion, frustration, self-doubt, and difficulty getting things done.
+Anxiety, stress, and burnout can have a major impact on you and your life.
 I can help you understand and navigate your mental health challenges.
 As a specialist, I offer precision care to accelerate results.

-Therapy can help with symptom management, increasing wellness, and addressing underlying issues.
-Anxiety and burnout can stem from typical life stress, toxic stress, trauma exposure, and unhealed social-emotional wounds.
+Therapy can help with symptom management and addressing underlying issues.
+Anxiety and burnout can stem from life stress, toxic stress, trauma, and unhealed emotional or relational wounds.
 With the right support, you can recover and heal.

-Therapy is a supportive relationship that is designed to empower you.
-My style of psychotherapy is mostly talk therapy with supportive skills coaching.
+Therapy is a supportive and empowering relationship.
+My style of psychotherapy is mostly talk therapy with an emphasis on skills, strategies, and mindfulness.
 I will listen deeply, ask exploratory questions, and help you make progress toward your goals.

 As a trauma-informed therapist, I am attentive to the ways that trauma and toxic stress, both past and present, may be affecting your mental health, quality of life, sense of identity, and psychological safety.